 We got out, I went for the medical kit not sure what I’d do with it, and then reexamined the hook in her finger.

 The hook had three barbs on it.
-One of them sunk in deep.
+One of them sunk deep.
 The other two made it impossible to drive the barb through her finger and pull it out the other side.
-I gently tugged on it, and the barb would not come out the way it came in.
+I gently tugged on it, to no avail.
+It would not come out the way it went in.

 Erin braced for more pain, “rip it out,” she said, “I’m ready.”